• Skip to primary navigation

 Closeup shot of sourdough French toast with berries on a platter.

 Sometimes we buy a big loaf of sourdough bread, and before we know it, the bread has gone stale.
 Whenever that happens, we use it to make this delicious French toast.
 The stale sourdough bread is perfect for absorbing the rich egg mixture and making extra tasty French toast.
-Combine these French Toast with scrambled eggs, fresh squeezed orange juice, or a berry smoothie for an extra satisfying meal.

 Jump to:

-• About this Sourdough French Toast
+• About Sourdough French Toast

 • Ingredients